Neilfoster/milestone_project_3/README.md

  ## Rescource Websites used

- --Enter text here --
+ ** Google Images
+ ** Font Awesome

  ## Deployment

- -- Enter text here --
+ Making sure my application was ready for deployment involved the following steps.
+ ** Removing all my passwords and sensitive variables and replaced them with secret keys and variables.
+ ** Making sure the requirements.txt is up to date with all the latest packages.
+ **Setting Flasks debugger to false
+ **Making sure the procfile is inplace as it required by Heroku ** Push all my latest code to GitHub ready for deployment via Heroku

   ## Content

-  All content was made by myself , I used images from various websit
+  All content was made by myself , I used images from google images for the size of picture I wanted to use.

   ## Credits & Acknowledgments